mikekamminga/brutal-honesty-handbook/README.md

-# The Original Field Guide for Brutal Honesty
+# The Handbook of Brutal Honesty

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/your-username/brutal-honesty-handbook)

-A premium digital reading experience for "The Original Field Guide for Brutal Honesty" by Mike Kamminga aka The Cult Leader.
+A premium digital reading experience for "The Handbook of Brutal Honesty" by Mike Kamminga aka The Cult Leader.
+Built with modern web technologies and optimized for both human readers and AI crawlers.

 ## 🚀 Live Demo